About

 Educational Disadvantage

-Also, to qualify for EOPS student must demonstrate an educational disadvantage by:
+Also, to qualify for EOPS student must demonstrate one of the following educational disadvantages:

 • having been enrolled or placed in a remedial English and/or math course, or having enrolled in a transfer level English and/or math course with concurrent enrollment in a support course, or